Terms & Conditions & Privacy Notice for Paul Martin & Co

 If appropriate we will update you on the cost of your matter having provided an estimate at the outset which will occur at least every six months.

-As the case progresses we will update you on whether the likely outcomes still justify the likely cost and risks associated with your matter whenever there is a material development in your case or in your own personal circumstances.
+As the case progresses, we will update you on whether the likely outcomes still justify the likely cost and risks associated with your matter whenever there is a material development in your case or in your own personal circumstances.

 We will update you on the likely time scales for each stage of the matter following an initial estimate and will advise you should there be any important changes in those time estimates.